 Odyssey of the Mind is a worldwide educational program that helps students develop creative problem-solving skills through teamwork.
 Questar III BOCES is the New York State Region 4 coordinator of this program, the second largest in the state.
 Questar III BOCES teams advance to state and world final competitions each year.
-In March 2023, we are pleased to host our first fully in-person tournament since 2019.
+Last March we were pleased to host our first fully in-person tournament since 2019.